 Pros and Cons

-- Owning a real property: Unlike most real estate platforms where you own part of the project or just sit on empty houses, Roofstock offers rental properties in areas where estate prices are low, and rent is high.
-It's an excellent return on investment while giving you an additional revenue stream.
+Owning a real property: Unlike most real estate platforms where you own part of the project or just sit on empty houses, Roofstock offers rental properties nationwide.
+Investing in real estate can provide an excellent return on investment while giving you an additional revenue stream.

-- The 30-day, money-back guarantee: If the property isn't up to your standards or you are not happy with it, you can apply for a refund within 30 days.
-Doing so means they will put the property back in the market for 90 days till which time you must maintain it.
-After 90 days, if no one makes a bid, Roofstock buys the property from you.
-You get the full amount back on your investment.
+The 30-day, money-back guarantee for certified homes: If the property isn't up to your standards or you are not happy with it, you can apply for a refund within 30 days.
+Doing so means they will put the property back in the market for 180 days till which time you must maintain it.
+After 180 days, if no one makes a bid, Roofstock buys the property from you.
+You get the full purchase price of the property.

-- Positive cash flow from day one: Unlike house flipping that requires additional capital on top of the purchase price, Roofstock homes are already rented.
-You’ll see positive cash flow from the time of purchase.
+Positive cash flow from day one: Unlike house flipping that requires additional capital on top of the purchase price, many Roofstock homes are already rented.
+You may see positive cash flow from the time of purchase.

 For other venues of investments that require less capital, investors can turn to REITs.
 A real estate investment trust (or REIT) is a business that purchases real estate to generate income from it.
 They are modeled after mutual funds and allow you to get a piece of commercial or residential property for meager amounts.

 This can be anyone who wants to buy real estate but doesn’t have the time required for diligence.
-Roofstock completes all the inspections to arrive at fair market value.
 You won’t even have to visit the property in person to make sure everything holds up.

 People who want tenants but don’t know where to find good renters can also use Roofstock.
 Most properties on the website already contain renters.